filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 We will do this by using command prompt approach.

 TO DO STEPS:
-Create an github account by entering email, password and username
+- **Create an github account by entering email, password and username**

-Verify our account by entering code sent on email.
+- **Verify our account by entering code sent on email.**

-Login to our github account.
+- **Login to our github account**

-Choose create repository and give the repostory name.
+- **Choose create repository and give the repostory name.**

-After creating new repository, we see all required commands to push already existing and new repository (we follow the commands for creating new repository):
+- **After creating new repository, we see all required commands to push already existing and new repository (we follow the commands for creating new repository)**:
 ```
 echo "# Programming-Languages" >> README.md
 git init